 The Authority's base budget revenue contributions to fund capital commenced in 2012/13 to support capital expenditure funding in future years.
-There is now was a base budget revenue contribution of c.£1.3m per annum from 2016/17 to 2019/20.
-In 2021/22 a contribution from revenue of £0.458m with a further £0.580m coming from existing capital receipts and reserves.
+In 2022/23 a contribution from revenue of £0.869m with a further £0.488m coming from existing capital receipts and reserves.
 This is with the assumption that capital grants are not forthcoming.
 If the capital funding from 2021/22 changes, the base budget revenue contributions could reduce.

 The Capital Programme, as per the approved timetable, has followed the same robust challenge/scrutiny route as the revenue budget.
-The Capital Strategy Team also reviewed and assessed the bids made, approving the schemes that are contained on page 12 the 2020/21 Capital Programme.
+The Capital Strategy Team also reviewed and assessed the bids made, approving the schemes that are contained on page 12 the 2022/23 Capital Programme.

-Key items of note in the 2020/21 Capital Programme of £1.505m are:
+Key items of note in the 2022/23 Capital Programme of £1.357m are: